 We have volunteers working with us through every part of our organization, from admin & reception, advice workers, to members of the board.
-Here are a couple of examples of voluntary positions:

 The role of an adviser is very varied.
 Some of the things advisers do in the advice centre:

 - Interview clients at the office, by phone or in person

 - Provide information from AdviserNet and other sources

 - Offer practical help to clients by writing letters, making phone calls and helping fill in forms